I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 - Modern & Post-Modern/Contemporary

-Classical in art refers primarily to ancient Greek and Roman cultures, who had a tremendous impact on philosophy, literature, law, etc. of later European societies.
+In art, Classical refers primarily to ancient Greek and Roman cultures, which had a tremendous impact on philosophy, literature, law, etc. of later European societies.
 Classical art was logical, driven by a desire to accurately, although idealistically, represent man.
 The ideal human figure, with the correct bodily proportions, was seen as the pinnacle of beauty.

 The emotional and theatrical aspects of later Greek art, from the period called the Hellenistic era, were poo-pooed by Renaissance art critics as inferior to the stiff, emotionless sculptures made during what those critics believed was Greece's cultural golden age.
 Greece to the Renaissance man was important, not because of its fantastical stories like The Odyssey, its poetry, or its plays, it was important because Greek philosophers were an inspiration for their ideas about learning, math, science, and education.
 The Renaissance was a time when, essentially, only the more neutral and rational side of ancient culture was being reborn.